Cyaside/burhanpedia-web/tracking.md

 - 2025-08-16

+  - Backend: Continue the Upload Products from seller (Config the Bucket left)
+  - Frontend: Refactoring and bit changes

+- 2025-08-16

   - Backend: Added Product model and user relation in Prisma schema.
 Upload Products from Seller dashboard and User credentials info in admin dashboard
   - Frontend: Dedicated seperation for seller and admin dasboard